emiliosheinz/loci/docs/architecture/decisions/0002-project-scaffolding-and-initial-architecture.md

   - Clear separation between apps/services.
   - Higher overhead in dependency management and cross-repo coordination, not ideal for a small team.

-- **Jest** instead of Vitest:
+- **Vitest** instead of Jest:
-  - More established with a larger ecosystem.
-  - Slower and more complex configuration compared to Vitest.
+  - Faster with less complex configuration when compared to Jest.
+  - Less stablished with a smaller ecosystem.
+  - It's not Nest's default option.

 ## Consequences